Garratt locomotive: Preservation

 About 250 Garratts may exist today.
 However, many are dumped in varying states of disrepair in remoter parts of the world, and the number that may be likely to survive has been estimated as fewer than 100.
 As of 2019, about 15 operating Garratt locomotives can be found in Europe, Africa, Argentina, the US and Australia.

-The first Garratt locomotive, the K class of the North-East Dundas Tramway, has been preserved.
+The first Garratt locomotive, the K class of the North East Dundas Tramway, has been preserved.
 After the line closed in 1929 the locomotives were put up for sale.
 K1 was purchased by Beyer, Peacock in 1947 for their museum.
 The preserved locomotive has parts from both original engines.
 When Beyer, Peacock ceased trading, the locomotive was sold to the Ffestiniog Railway, who initially proposed to cut it down to meet their loading gauge.
 For a number of years it was on loan to the National Railway Museum and was exhibited in York.
 In 1995 it was removed from York to commence restoration in Birmingham.
 It was returned to Wales in 2000 where restoration was continued at the Ffestiniog Railway workshops at Boston Lodge.
 It was fitted with a new boiler and restored to full running order on the Welsh Highland Railway by September 2008.
 The Welsh Highland Railway owns several former South African SAR NGG 16 Class Garratts, and operates both the first (K1) and last (NG/G16 143) Garratts constructed by Beyer, Peacock..
 The K1 ten year boiler ticket expired in 2014.
 Even though the locomotive had worked infrequently, a full boiler overhaul was required to meet UK regulations.
-The FR/WHR declined to fund this activity sighting lack of revenue generating opportunities for the locomotive and the need to maintain their core fleet of NG/G16 locomotives.
+The FR/WHR declined to fund this activity, citing lack of revenue generating opportunities for the locomotive and the need to maintain their core fleet of NG/G16 locomotives.
 Finally, in 2019 it was decided to move the locomotive to the Statfold Barn Railway in Central England on a ten year loan with two boiler overhauls in the agreement.
 The first boiler overhaul was quickly completed along with other work at a cost of 60,000 GBP and the locomotive seen in steam at Statfold in February 2020.